paranoid-software/elemental-cms/readme.md

 ## Pushing a page

-In order to push a page we must use the "pages push" command:
+In order to push a page, we must use the "pages push" command:

 ```shell
 elemental-cms pages push -p home en
 ```

-This will save the metadata and content into the database creating a "draft" version of the page.
+This will save the metadata and content into the database, creating a "draft" version of the page.

 ## Publishing a page